uvima/ineapir/README.md

 inepair provides a set of functions to obtain open data and metadata published by the National Statistics Institute of Spain ([INE](https://www.ine.es/en/index.htm)).
-The data is obtained thanks to calls to the INE API service which allows access via URL requests to all the available statistical information published by INE.
+The data is obtained thanks to calls to the INE API service which allows access via URL requests to the available statistical information published by INE.

 ## Installation